-A third fact is implicit in standard models of fertility such as Barro and Becker (1988): where children are a 'normal good', higher levels of patience will drive higher demand for future consumption, including through consumption by future children.
-This is supported by the evidence in Chowdhury et al. (2022, Table 6) which finds that the number of children in the household is positively relative to the father's patience.
-The direct connection has not been investigated substantially beyond this, however.
-In Appendix A.2, we use the German Socio-Economic Panel (SOEP) data and find a robust, positive relationship between self-reported individual patience levels and the number of children.
+Finally, implicit in standard models of fertility such as Becker and Barro (1988) is that where children are a 'normal good', higher levels of patience will drive higher demand for future consumption, including through consumption by future children.
+This is supported by the evidence in Chowdhury et al. (2022) which finds that the number of children in the household is positively relative to the father's patience and in Bauer and Chytilová (2013), which finds the connection among women in Indian villages.
+However, to the best of our knowledge the direct connection has not been investigated substantially beyond this.
+To provide further support, in Appendix A.2 we use the German Socio-Economic Panel (SOEP) data and find a robust, positive relationship between self-reported individual patience levels and the number of children.
 This holds when we control for a large number of additional variables, including age, net income, gender and household status.